Our aims in helping you navigate network fees

 What is a network fee (gas)?

-Gas is a variable fee, paid in ETH, for computational power on Ethereum.
-Every transaction that happens on Ethereum requires network fees (gas).
+The Ethereum network fee is a variable fee, paid in ETH, for computational power on Ethereum.
+Every transaction that happens on Ethereum requires network fees.
 This includes investing in, and withdrawing from, the Dapps Argent has integrated.
 The network fee is paid to 'miners' who help to process and secure what happens on Ethereum.
 You can read a fuller explanation here.

 Currently, the following features are free (no network fees)